Policies

 Virus symptoms and what to do:

-· Day 2. – Dry cough/Sore throat/Blocked nose or nausea/vomiting/diarrhoea.
+- Day 2. – Dry cough/Sore throat/Blocked nose or nausea/vomiting/diarrhea.

 If you are in nursery and start to have symptoms: